LouieOHagan/CI-Milestone1-Project/README.md

 ##### Home Page

-- **Orgnisation Information Section**
+- **Organization Information Section**
     - In desktop view (screen width size of 992px and above) the design is simple.
-The section is split in to two, the "About Us" section and the "What We Do ?" section.
+The section is split into two, the "About Us" section and the "What We Do ?" section.
 Above the title is a blue Font Awesome icon and below them is a blue horizontal rule that has a width of 10rem and a border width of 50% to give the shape it has.